Popularity: Very High

 Wave Tack: Port (from the left)

-With NW offshore wind, with Sothern onshore conditions.
+With NW offshore conditions, with Sothern onshore.

 Depth: Shallow (walking several steps not to step on)